 The Jewish community of Barcelona - one of the oldest in Europe, the first mention of which dates back to the IX century. n. e.
 In the XIII century it became the richest and most influential community of Spain, there was a center of Jewish scholarship.
 At this time, the rest of Europe were in full persecution of Jews.
 Before Catalunya this wave reached only 1391 in upper Raval, when the massacre and Barcelona Jewish Quarter «El Call» was closed.
 Persecution 1391 the year ended with the murder 400 Jews and forced baptism of all other, except for a few, who managed to escape.
 After the unification of Spain, 1492 It was started the Inquisition, and the remaining Jews were expelled from the kingdom.

 If you want to walk around the old Jewish quarter of Barcelona, called El Kohl, head towards the old town, here, in a maze of narrow alleys, where everything is steeped in antiquity and magic of the past, You can see and feel, how the Jewish community lived in the Middle Ages. Главная улица еврейского квартала называется Street Santo Domingo, just be sure to take a stroll through the streets of Sant Honorat, Sant Sever, Baixada de Santa Eulalia, Carrer del Call, Carrer de Marlet и Banys Nous.

-The word "El Call", which is called the Jewish Quarter, is translated as "little street" or "lane".
-There is really very narrow streets, which are still perfectly preserved medieval atmosphere.
-In Sant Domenec street was the main synagogue and the houses of the most important members of the community, are also housed the main gate to enter the quarter.
+Слово "The Call", which referred to the Jewish Quarter, It translates as "little street" or "lane".
+There is really very narrow streets, which it is still perfectly preserved medieval atmosphere.
+On Sant Domenec street was main synagogue and houses the most important members of the community, here is a central gateway for the entrance of the quarter.